arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 end
 ```

-The `es.subscribe(Denormalizers::Router.new)` will create a subscription for all events to event handler `Denormalizers::Router` where events will be routed to appropriate denormalisers that will create/update read model defined as simple ActiveRecord classes.
+The `es.subscribe(Denormalizers::Router.new)` will create a subscription for all events to event handler `Denormalizers::Router` where events will be routed to appropriate denormalisers that will create/update read model defined as a simple ActiveRecord classes.

 Currently all this works synchronously - stay tuned for next post when some async features will be introduced.